kondrak/oculusvr_samples/InstancedRender/README.md

 -----
 Run <code>InstancedRender.exe</code>

 Press SPACE while "ingame" to recenter tracking position.
-Press R during the demo to toggle between standard (one scene draw per eye) and instanced (single draw for both eyes) rendering.
+Press R during the demo to toggle between standard (one scene draw per eye, red quads) and instanced (single draw for both eyes, green quads) rendering.
+Notice the performance difference between the two!

 How to build
 -------